An Alternative Trajectory for Generative AI: Building blocks of domain-specific superintelligence

 \subsection{Abstractions as implicit reward models}

-While fine-tuning on a KG-grounded curriculum successfully grounds the model in domain facts, SFT alone is often insufficient to elicit robust, zero-shot compositional reasoning.
+Whereas fine-tuning on a KG-grounded curriculum successfully grounds the model in domain facts, SFT alone is often insufficient to elicit robust, zero-shot compositional reasoning.
 Models trained purely on supervised data can still default to superficial pattern matching when faced with highly complex, unseen multi-hop scenarios.
 To unlock true logical depth, the model must undergo RL that provides rigorous process supervision, evaluating and rewarding the method of reasoning, not just the final answer.
 However, traditional RL environments are either too rigid to scale easily or require careful expert curation or are too niche to generalize.

 The solution lies in using the underlying abstractions themselves as implicit reward models.
-Because a KG encodes the causal and relational links between entities, the multi-hop paths within the KG can serve as a ground-truth, verifiable logical chain. \cite{kansal2026knowledge} demonstrate a scalable SFT+RL post-training pipeline, where these KG paths provide novel reward signals (see Fig.~\ref{fig:kgvr}).
+Because a KG encodes the causal and relational links between entities, the multi-hop paths within the KG can serve as a ground-truth, verifiable logical chain.
+In \cite{kansal2026knowledge}, a scalable SFT+RL post-training pipeline is demonstrated, in which these KG paths provide novel reward signals.
 During the RL phase, the model is dynamically evaluated against these path-derived signals.
 If the model successfully composes the intermediate axioms, navigating the correct sequence before arriving at the conclusion, it receives a high reward.
 This shifts the optimization landscape, forcing the model to explicitly prioritize coherent logical composition over hallucinated shortcuts.

 This approach bridges the gap between simple recall and true compositional reasoning.
-In experiments within the medical domain, \cite{kansal2026knowledge} show that a 14B language model trained exclusively on short 1-to-3 hop reasoning paths can zero-shot generalize to more complex 4- and 5-hop queries.
+In experiments within the medical domain, a 14B language model trained exclusively on short 1-to-3 hop reasoning paths can zero-shot generalize to more complex 4- and 5-hop queries \cite{kansal2026knowledge}.
 The pipeline enables an SLM to significantly outperform much larger frontier systems, such as GPT-5.2 and Gemini 3 Pro, on the most difficult reasoning tasks, while also demonstrating robust resistance to adversarial option-shuffling stress tests.
-Thus, using KGs as implicit reward models provides the scalable, deterministic supervision necessary to transform a model into a rigorous domain expert.
+Thus, using KGs as implicit reward models provides the scalable, deterministic supervision necessary to transform an SLM into a rigorous domain expert.

-\paragraph{Open questions:} \RQ What is a framework design that can enable a language model to exploit KGs effectively while enabling continuous KG updates?